Jean-Jacques Lafaye: Journalism

-Jean-Jacques Lafaye's father, was a renowned mesoamericanist.
+Jean-Jacques Lafaye's father was a renowned mesoamericanist.
 After studying in Strasbourg, Madrid and Paris, he began his career as a journalist by creating the magazine Latitude - mensuel d'actualité mondiale with the advertiser Yves Michalon.
 He then specialized in major international talks, both in the field of culture and diplomacy, notably for the magazine Politique internationale (which he has been collaborating with since 1983) la Revue des deux Mondes, Vogue-Paris, Connaissance des arts and other musical and literary publications.
 As a Hispanophone, he has written many texts in the Spanish daily newspaper ABC, la Revista de Occidente and Cuadernos Hispano-Americanos.
-Among his great partners can be quoted the names of cardinal Carlo Maria Martini, Mario Vargas Llosa, prince Karim Aga Khan, Albert II, Prince of Monaco, actor Dirk Bogarde, dancer Maya Plisetskaya, painter Balthus, Mario Soares, Alexandre Zinoviev, Zbigniew Brzezinski, general Zia ul-Haq, Manuel Barroso, Yehudi Menuhin, Javier Pérez de Cuéllar etc.
+Among his great partners are cardinal Carlo Maria Martini, Mario Vargas Llosa, prince Karim Aga Khan, Albert II, Prince of Monaco, actor Dirk Bogarde, dancer Maya Plisetskaya, painter Balthus, Mario Soares, Alexandre Zinoviev, Zbigniew Brzezinski, general Zia ul-Haq, Manuel Barroso, Yehudi Menuhin, and Javier Pérez de Cuéllar.

 Music

-A passionate lover of music, his meeting with the great Portuguese singer of fado Amalia Rodrigues opened a new chapter to him of activities in the service of many artists.
-As international manager of Amalia Rodrigues from 1985 to 1992, he organized for her 80 concerts in fifteen countries.
+His meeting with the Portuguese singer of fado Amalia Rodrigues opened a new chapter to him in the service of many artists.
+As international manager of Amalia Rodrigues from 1985 to 1992, he organized her 80 concerts in fifteen countries.
 He also collaborated with Susana Rinaldi, Milva, Teresa Berganza and other classical musicians such as Aldo Ciccolini, Jean Guillou and Yehudi Menuhin.

 Portugal distinguished him by the title of Commander of the Order of D. Henrique (Henry the Navigator) in 2006.
 He was the originator of numerous public and official homages to the great figures of contemporary artists.